microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-post-chatmessage.md

 ---
-title: "Create message in a channel"
+title: "Create a message in a channel"
 description: "Create a new message in the specified channel."
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
 ---

-# Create chat thread
+# Create a message in a channel

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]